-Grants Management- Moneys received from another government, such as the State of Federal government, usually restricted to a specific purpose.
+Grants Management- Monies received from another government entity, such as the State or Federal government, usually restricted to a specific purpose.
 An example is the CDBG grant provided by the Federal government.

 Infrastructure- A substructure or underlying foundation on which the continuance or growth of a community depends: roads, schools, transportation systems, etc.